Paula Stuart-Warren, CG℠, FMGS, FUGA

 Your research comfort zone may be the historical society, genealogical library, university library, or government archive where you regularly research, or it may be sitting at home working online.
 The time comes when you should venture out to other record repositories.
 This session deals with making these visits part familiar and comfortable.
 My experience with repositories all across the United States is the basis for this lecture.
 It is possible to enter a repository that is new to you with confidence and make the most of your time there.
 The repository you plan to visit may be in a distant city or may be in the place where you reside.
 It is amazing how many genealogists tremble at the thought of venturing beyond that comfort zone library even when the new place is just minutes from home.
 The presentation, syllabus material, and visuals emphasize that effectively preparing to visit a different research repository can pay off genealogically, even if you never actually make the leap to an on-site visit.

-Sources and Methods for Researching American Indian Ancestors [2 hour lecture]
+Sources and Methods for Researching Native American Ancestors [2 hour lecture]

 Deeds.
 Mention that word to a family historian and probably the first thing that comes to mind is a land transaction.
-If you have studied original, microfilmed, or abstracted deeds you know they cover other types of transactions and can provide details you may not find elsewhere.
+Original, microfilmed, indexed, and abstracted deeds cover other types of transactions and can provide details you may not find elsewhere.
 Names, relationships, parentage, ages, death, marriage, and family disputes are found as slaves, land, equipment, mules and more are conveyed.
-Most Midwestern deeds are dull compared to some of the Southern ones yet they do contain some of these family details.
-When this hour is over you will be itching to read deed books no matter where your ancestors lived!
+When this hour is over you will be itching to read deed books no matter where your ancestors lived in the U.S.

 Stuck?
 Have You Tried . . .?
 Have You Overlooked . . .?